Search

 By now you may be pretty familiar with a 401(k), the employer-sponsored retirement plan that houses investments you fund through payroll deductions.
 But how much do you know about its younger cousin—the Roth 401(k)?
 It's another kind of perk offered by many organizations in the for-profit sector.

 A Roth 401(k) can help you work toward your retirement savings goals, but it has a different kind of tax advantage than a traditional 401(k).
-A Roth 401(k) shares its tax advantage with its older cousin from the other side of the family tree, the Roth individual retirement account (IRA).
+Let's explore the ins and outs of a Roth 401(k) so you can decide if it's a good option for you.

-How does a Roth 401(k) work?
+What is a Roth 401(k) & how does it work?

 If your company offers both kinds of 401(k)s, here's some great news: You can allocate some money to both types of account at any proportion you choose, within contribution limits of course.

 You may be lucky enough to have an employer provide a partial or full matching contribution.
-As part of the SECURE Act 2.0 recent regulation, your employer can decide to give you the choice to allocate their match to the traditional or Roth side of your 401(k) account.
+As part of the SECURE Act 2.0 regulation, your employer can decide to give you the choice to allocate their match to the traditional or Roth side of your 401(k) account.
 Be sure to understand the tax implications of this selection and the impact on your retirement savings.

 Rules around Roth 401(k) withdrawals